Mitsubishi Outlander PHEV SUV review

 As with any plug-in hybrid, the technology suits some owner’s lifestyles better than others.
 If you mostly drive in the city, have a charger readily available and your usual daily round trip doesn't exceed that 28-mile range, you may hardly use a drop of petrol.
 If you spend most of your time driving big miles on the motorway, you won’t see much of an improvement over the petrol Mitsubishi Outlander.
 Owners can also benefit from perks such as the ‘Cleaner Vehicle Discount’ allowing free entry to the London Congestion Charge zone thanks to the Outlander PHEVs 46g/km CO2 emissions, and this could prove even handier in future, as more towns and cities plan to introduce similar measures.

 Factors such as these have spurred on the Outlander PHEV’s success, with company-car drivers especially appreciative of its low Benefit-in-Kind (BiK) band.
 Private buyers have also been drawn by its relatively low forecourt price, especially when the only other plug-in hybrid large SUVs have so far been much more expensive models like the Audi Q7 e-tron and Volvo XC60 T8 Twin Engine.
-The Outlander’s pricing is much closer to family SUVs like the Skoda Kodiaq, Nissan X-Trail and Kia Sorento.
+If you’re considering a used model you’ll find that it’s not quite as good value, since the more upmarket models tend to lose more of their value.

-There are now four trim levels, and it seems that Mitsubishi has made the list of standard equipment a little less generous.
+There are four trim levels to look out for.
 The entry-level Verve does come with (a rather basic-looking) digital radio, heated front seats, rear parking sensors and dual-zone climate control, but you’ve got to step up to Design to get a touchscreen media system with Apple CarPlay and Android Auto, plus a reversing camera and 18-inch alloy wheels.

 Dynamic adds leather upholstery, blind-spot warning and a powered driver’s seat, while top-spec Exceed features quilted leather, LED headlights, sat nav, a heated steering wheel and a powered tailgate.
 Both of these trim levels can have a safety pack added on, with tech like lane-departure warning and auto high beam.